Cyl07/Gala-Server/README.md

-To install this server, git clone this repository and do the following command:
+To install this server, git clone this repository and look after requirements.txt

-virtualenv env -p python3
-pip install flask
-pip install flask_sqlalchemy

 To run the server:

-python run.py
+- python run.py